zenodeapp/zenode-contracts/README.md

 yarn add zenodeapp/zenode-contracts#<branch/commit/tag>
 ```

-Do have in mind that updating modules the way you're used to with your package manager will probably not work with git packages.
-Re-install the package instead if you wish to pull the most recent changes to your project.
+Do have in mind that the usual approach to updating modules with your package manager will probably not work with git packages; re-install the package instead if you wish to pull the most recent changes to your project.

 ### Add by downloading or cloning